DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Upstairs Gallery
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q35.</em></span>

-This area is largely as described in <span class="citation">Q35.
-Upstairs Gallery (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q35UpstairsGallery">Q35.
+Upstairs Gallery</a> (p.
 138)</span>.
 However, add the following text to the end of this area’s description:

 <div class="description">
 <p>The left- and right-side windows depict two humans—an older man and a younger woman—kneeling in supplication, while the central window depicts a handsome male angel descending from the heavens between them.
 The man watches with reverent eyes as the angel bestows a small silver statuette upon the woman, whose eyes are closed in evident prayer.
 The statuette appears to glow with the same sunlight that encircles the angel’s head.</p>